Access the latest news, analysis and trends impacting your business.

 Accessible and streamlined platforms make it much easier for the average investor to conduct in-depth research and relatively sophisticated analyses.
 Together, these new technologies promote greater fee and compensation transparency, driving fee compression.
 And robo-advising, in particular, makes it difficult for traditional advisors to justify high management fees and commissions.

 Competition is intense.
 Given fee-leveling and fee-compression trends, advisors are under enormous pressure to bring new assets under management.
-Lower commissions and tighter margins make the profession far less compelling than it used to be for new advisors.
+Lower commissions and tighter margins make the profession far less compelling than it used to be.
 Across the industry, advisor churn is climbing, head counts are declining and advisor loyalty is waning.
-A 2017 study by J.D.
-Power shows that year-over-year advisor satisfaction continues to decline1 .
+A 2019 study by Fidelity Clearing & Custody Solutions found that only 40% of advisors were satisfied with their current firm4.

-Nearly 17% of employee advisors indicate an inclination to leave their firm2 .
+Nearly 17% of employee advisors indicate an inclination to leave their firm5.

 Dissatisfaction is partly a consequence of market trends outside of broker-dealer control.
 But other challenges can be more directly addressed.